 - Ground Control should yell out one command at a time from those listed above.
 The entire group must then assume the appropriate position.

-- If a player assumes an incorrect position, she is out.
+- If a player assumes an incorrect position, they are out.

 - The winner of the game is the last person standing, who has correctly followed all commands.